-For simplicity, the term 'group borrower's credit rating' is used in a number of places in this report; however, this term is not used in the legislation.
-Instead section GC 16(10)(a) refers to "the credit rating for long-term senior unsecured debt of the member of the borrower's worldwide group under subpart FE, that has the most such debt".
+For simplicity, the term 'group borrower's credit rating' is used in a number of places in this TIB; however, this term is not used in the legislation.
+Instead section GC 16(10)(a) refers to "the credit rating for debt that is long-term senior unsecured debt and not related-party debt or between associated non-residents, of the member of the borrower's worldwide group under subpart FE, that has the most such debt".

-It is not appropriate to base the parent's credit rating on the credit rating of the ultimate parent of a group as in some instances this company will not be the highest rated member of the group.
-For example where the ultimate parent is a non-operating holding company.
-This entity would not be the one providing implicit support to the

-New Zealand borrower and it would instead be more appropriate to base the implicit support on the credit rating of a higher rated member of the group.
+It is not appropriate to always base the parent's credit rating on the credit rating of the ultimate parent of a group as in some instances this company will not be the highest rated member of the group.
+For example, where the ultimate parent is a non-operating holding company.
+This entity would not be the one providing implicit support to the New Zealand borrower and it would instead be more appropriate to base the implicit support on the credit rating of a higher rated member of the group.